marekborowiec/AMAS/README.md

 ### Translating a DNA alignment into aligned protein sequences
 You can translate a nucleotide alignment to amino acids with AMAS using one of the [NCBI translation tables](http://www.ncbi.nlm.nih.gov/Taxonomy/Utils/wprintgc.cgi).
 For example, to correctly translate an insect mitochondrial gene alignment that begins at a second codon position:
 ```
-python3 AMAS.py translate -f nexus -d dna -i concat.nex --code 5 --reading-frame 2 --out-format
+python3 AMAS.py translate -f nexus -d dna -i concat.nex --code 5 --reading-frame 2 --out-format phylip
 ```
-`--code` and `--reading-frame` are the same as `-b` and `-k` and are both set to 1 (the standard genetic code and the first character of alignment is the first codon position) by default.
-When translating `AMAS` will contract gaps `-` and missing `?`, such that `---` becomes `-` in the translated alignment.
-A warning will be printed if stop codons are found in a sequence and these are indicated as asterisks `*` in the output.
+`--code` and `--reading-frame` are the same as `-b` and `-k` and are both set to 1 (the standard genetic code and the first character of the alignment corresponds to the first codon position) by default.
+When translating, `AMAS` will contract gaps `-` and missing `?`, such that `---` becomes `-` in the translated alignment.
+A warning will be printed if stop codons are found and these are indicated as asterisks `*` in the output.
 See `AMAS.py translate -h` for more info.

 ### Creating replicate data sets
 With `AMAS` you can create concatenated alignments from a proportion of randomly chosen alignments that can be used for, for example, a phylogenetic jackknife analysis.
 Say you have 1000 phylip files, each containing a single aligned locus, and you want to create 200 replicate phylip alignments, each built from 100 loci randomly chosen from all the input files.
 You can do this by specifying `replicate` command and following it with `-r` or `--rep-aln` followed by the number of replicates (in this case `200`) and number of alignments (`100`).
 Remember to supply the output format with `-u` if you want it to be other than `fasta`: